Please correct the errors below.

 Requirements for stems

-• Make sure the stem is aligned in time with the main recording.
+In order for your stems to work properly, please make sure each stem is aligned in time with the main recording.
 In other words, if you played the stem and your main recording at the same time, starting playback at the same exact moment, they should align.

 Renaming a stem